Call (860) 255-8783

 Compassionate Math will help you take control of the emotions that overwhelm you when you’re thinking about math.
 You’ll be able to focus on the math without your emotions getting into the way so you can understand the material and ensure your success as someone who does mathematics.

 A little about me

-Dr. Geillan Aly is a mathematics educator and professor who received her PhD in Teaching and Teacher Education and a Master’s in Mathematics from the University of Arizona.
+Dr. Geillan Aly is a mathematics educator and former award winning Assistant Professor who received her PhD in Teaching and Teacher Education and a Master’s in Mathematics from the University of Arizona.
 Her research focuses on the emotional side of learning mathematics and includes how computer-centered learning has affected students’ abilities to control their learning environment and how meditation may reduce mathematics anxiety.
-Dr. Aly has been teaching at the university level for over ten years, and without sacrificing rigor brings a personalized math learning experience to the classroom through active learning methods and by centering students’ emotional well-being.
+Dr. Aly has been teaching at the university level for over ten years and, without sacrificing rigor, brings a personalized math learning experience to the classroom through active learning methods and by centering students’ emotional well-being.
 She is very familiar with the Common Core Standards and has experience teaching mathematics to Middle and High School students.
 Underlying all of Dr. Aly’s teaching and research is a dedication to diversity, equity, inclusion and social justice in mathematics education.
 She enjoys traveling, seeing live music, and is an avid chef.
 Geillan is also a wife and mother of a beautiful boy.
 They live near Hartford, CT.